afpeluso/morse-code-pi/README.md

 ### Controller

-I had an old [Arduino Duemilanove](https://www.arduino.cc/en/Main/ArduinoBoardDuemilanove)  I was planning to use for this project, but decided to pick up a Raspeberry Pi 3 instead, as a WiFi hat for the old Arduino seemed to cost just as much, if not more.
+I had an old [Arduino Duemilanove](https://www.arduino.cc/en/Main/ArduinoBoardDuemilanove)  I was planning to use for this project, but decided to pick up a Raspberry Pi 3 instead, as a WiFi hat for the old Arduino seemed to cost just as much, if not more.

 It feels like overkill to have a gigabyte of ram and such to run this, but who doesn't want an excuse to mess with a Raspberry Pi?
 Come on. :)